Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

-The analytical formulae are very useful to identify sources of CP violation.
-In the standard oscillation scenario, we recall that the survival probability ($P_{\alpha\alpha}=|S_{\alpha\alpha}^{\rm OSC}|^2$ for neutrinos of flavor $\alpha$) is a CP-conserving quantity.
-Thus, CP-violating effects can only come from processes involving the conversion of flavor between neutrinos (given by $P_{\beta\alpha}=|S_{\alpha\beta}^{\rm OSC}|^2$ with $\beta\neq\alpha$).
-In the presence of NSI, this reasoning does not hold, as can be easily checked by considering $\beta=\mu$ in Eq.~\eqref{eq:prob_Smatrix}.
+The analytical formulae are very useful to identify the sources of CP violation.
+In the standard oscillation scenario, we recall that the survival probability ($P_{\alpha\alpha}=|S_{\alpha\alpha}^{\rm OSC}|^2$ for neutrinos of flavor $\alpha$) is a CP-even quantity.
+Thus, CP-odd effects can only come from processes involving the conversion of flavor between neutrinos (given by $P_{\beta\alpha}=|S_{\alpha\beta}^{\rm OSC}|^2$ with $\beta\neq\alpha$).
+In the presence of \ac{CC-}NSI, this reasoning does not hold, as can be easily checked by considering $\beta=\mu$ in Eq.~\eqref{eq:prob_Smatrix}.
 The case with $\beta=e$ is even more instructive.
-First, it follows directly from Eq.~\eqref{eq:prob_Smatrix} that terms quadratic dependent on $|\epsilon_{\mu e}|$ will not depend on $\delta_{\rm CP}$.
-Secondly, the leading order terms given in Eq.~\eqref{eq:prob_dominante} show that the presence of NSI induces a CP-violation in terms of the difference of phases $(\delta_{\rm CP}-\phi_{\mu e})$.
-Since the ratio between the standard term in the first line of Eq.~\eqref{eq:prob_dominante} to the last term is of order $\zeta$, for $p_{\mu}|\epsilon_{\mu e}|\sim 27|\epsilon_{\mu e}|>\zeta\sim\mathcal O(10^{-2})$, the NSI term may dominate, implying that the experiment may be more sensible to the difference $(\delta_{\rm CP}-\phi_{\mu e})$ rather than the standard CP phase itself.
-We will show this tendency when presenting our numerical results.
+First, it follows directly from Eq.~\eqref{eq:prob_Smatrix} that the terms quadratic dependent on $|\epsilon_{\mu e}|$ will not depend on $\delta_{\rm CP}$.
+Secondly, the leading-order terms given in Eq.~\eqref{eq:prob_dominante} show that the presence of \ac{CC-}NSI induces a term dependent on the difference of phases $(\delta_{\rm CP}-\phi_{\mu e})$.
+Since the ratio between the standard { CP-violation} term in the first line of Eq.~\eqref{eq:prob_dominante} (\ac{proportional to $J_r$}) to the last term is of order $\zeta$, for $p_{\mu}|\epsilon_{\mu e}|~\sim~ 27~|\epsilon_{\mu e}|~>~\zeta~\sim~\mathcal~ O(10^{-2})$, the \ac{CC-}NSI term may dominate, implying that the experiment may be more sensitive to the difference $(\delta_{\rm CP}-\phi_{\mu e})$ than the standard CP phase itself.
+We will show this tendency when we present our numerical results.

 Finally, the perturbative formula is in good agreement with the exact one.
-Indeed, most of the energy range of the experiments discussed here exhibits an error of less than one percent ~\cite{sup}, including the region of interest for the NO$\nu$A and T2K experiments.
+In fact, most of the energy range of the experiments discussed here exhibits an error of less than one percent ~\cite{sup}, including the region of interest for the NO$\nu$A and T2K experiments.

-\textit{Experimental and simulation details}.--- We analyze the effects of NSI in neutrino production by pion decay through two long-baseline experiments: NO$\nu$A (NuMI Off-axis $\nu_e$ Appearance) and T2K (Tokai-to-Kamioka).
+\textit{Experimental and simulation details}.--- We analyze the effects of \ac{CC-}NSI in neutrino production by pion decay through two long-baseline experiments: NO$\nu$A (NuMI Off-axis $\nu_e$ Appearance) and T2K (Tokai-to-Kamioka).